 WHERE do you provide this help?

-We partner with inter-faith congregations who provide facilities, volunteers and financial support to assist these families.
-Host congregations provide their facility for a week at a time, about once every 3 months.
+Families stay at a home called Family Haven where volunteers serve dinner and spend the evenings with our guest families.
 During the day, children go to day care or school, and parents go to work or use our Day Center located behind Lawrenceville First Christian Church.
-The Day Center has computers with Internet access, phone, kitchen, shower, and laundry facilities.
-The emergency shelter is at another church in Lawrenceville.
+The Day Center has computers with Internet access, phone, kitchen, and laundry facilities.

 WHEN can someone come in the program?

 Families who need housing call us throughout the week.
 Many are referred by local agencies like Salvation Army, Lawrenceville Cooperative Ministry, or Gwinnett Helpline.
 We screen families over the phone, and when we have an opening, we interview the family and go over the guidelines of the program.
 If a family agrees to enter, and we have space, we contact the family again to schedule their intake.

 HOW do you help these families?

 We provide them with a safe place to stay and a chance to save money while normal living expenses are covered.
 This helps them return to independent housing.
 Working adults must disclose all income to our Case Manager who then assists them in saving from 60% to 90% of their income.
 Once enough money is saved, we assist with local financial resources for moving families into housing.
 We also assist with furniture and household items as needed.